 Any of the above, customer supplies working donor mic:

-Note that the SM57 and 545 above are shown with optional custom volume knobs.
+The volume control is standard and the mic is supplied wth a black plastic knob.
+The SM57 and 545 above are shown with optional custom volume knobs.
 These are available at extra cost.
 See Mic Mods Page for more information.

 Ordering: I need to know how you want the mic set up: